dylanzenner/greenhouse_gas_emissions_de_pipeline/README.md

 -   I feel as if this project was less work because of the utilization of CloudFormation.
 It just made development so much easier.

--   I implemented unit tests again, but this time I did not write unit tests to check the connections.
-That was some more feedback which I had received.
+-   I implemented unit tests again, but this time I think it was significantly harder to come up with unit tests.
+I did not want to test for connections or secret variables which wiped out almost all of the pull_data.py.
+The only other place I could think of writing test functions was against the database so I implemented those.

 -   I still utilized Amazon QuickSight for the Dashboard this time.
 I did want to go the Tableau route but I have not worked with JDBC drivers before and that is what I needed in order to connect Tableau to S3.
 That is something on my to-do list.
 I did not use Athena because I was not trying to use SQL to query the dataset.